Securing Azure Content Delivery Network assets with token authentication

 This is a feature of Azure CDN Premium from Verizon, and is not available with Azure CDN Standard products.
 For a comparison of CDN features, see Azure CDN Overview.

-Token authentication is a mechanism that allows you to prevent Azure CDN from serving assets to unauthorized clients.
-This is typically done to prevent "hotlinking" of content, where a different website, often a message board, uses your assets without permission.
-This can have an impact on your content delivery costs.
-By enabling this feature on CDN, requests will be authenticated by CDN edge POPs before delivering the content.
+Token authentication is a mechanism that allows you to prevent the Azure Content Delivery Network (CDN) from serving assets to unauthorized clients.
+Token authentication is typically done to prevent "hotlinking" of content, in which a different website, such as a message board, uses your assets without permission.
+Hotlinking can have an impact on your content delivery costs.
+By enabling token authentication on CDN, requests are authenticated by CDN edge server before the CDN delivers the content.

 How it works

-Token authentication verifies requests are generated by a trusted site by requiring requests to contain a token value containing encoded information about the requester.
-Content will only be served to requester when the encoded information meet the requirements, otherwise requests will be denied.
-You can set up the requirement using one or multiple parameters below.
+Token authentication verifies that requests are generated by a trusted site by requiring requests to contain a token value that holds encoded information about the requester.
+Content is served to a requester only if the encoded information meets the requirements; otherwise, requests are denied.
+You can set up the requirements by using one or more of the following parameters:

-- Country: allow or deny requests that originated from specified countries.
-List of valid country codes.
+- Country: Allow or deny requests that originate from the countries specified by their country code.

-- URL: only allow specified asset or path to request.
+- URL: Allow only requests that match the specified asset or path.

-- Host: allow or deny requests using specified hosts in the request header.
+- Host: Allow or deny requests that use the specified hosts in the request header.

-- Referrer: allow or deny specified referrer to request.
+- Referrer: Allow or deny request from the specified referrer.

-- Protocol: allow or block requests based on the protocol used to request the content.
+- Protocol: Allow or deny requests based on the protocol used to request the content.

 Token validation logic on CDN endpoint

-This chart describes how Azure CDN validates client request when token authentication is configured on CDN endpoint.
+The following flowchart describes how Azure CDN validates a client request when token authentication is configured on CDN endpoint.